'''

 warnings.warn('Signal is longer than the max length '

-'this is unexpeted, please check input.')
+'this is unexpected, please check input.')

 data_array[i, j, :] = lead_data[:signal_length]